CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### BGP add-path TX

-Add-path TX enables BGP to advertise more than just the best path for a prefix.
+BGP add-path TX enables BGP to advertise more than just the best path for a prefix.
 Cumulus Linux includes two options:
 - `addpath-tx-all-paths` advertises all known paths to a neighbor
 - `addpath-tx-bestpath-per-AS` advertises only the best path learned from each AS to a neighbor